NgiapPuoyKoh/student-resource-tool/README.md

 ## Client Stories/User Stories

 - As an X user, I want Y, to achieve Z
-- Student wants to see screens that show how to do something in a tool
+- Student wants to see screens capture that show how to do something in a tool
 - Student wants to download a document
 - Student wants tips related to specific challenges
-- Student want daily tips
+- Student wants daily tips

 ## Single Page Website with Three Sections

-- mobile-first default layout
+- Mobile-first default layout
-- one page design to focus on the most helpful information
+- One page design to focus on the most helpful information
-- webpage is reusable or recyclable by topic or issue
+- Webpage is reusable or recyclable by topic or issue
-- target a 1 minute read content
+- target 1 minute read content
 - remove the friction to get started
   - annotated visual
   - animated gifs
-  - accessibility
+  - Accessibility
-  - screenreader
+  - screen reader

 ## Wireframes